ramonabadea/EPPC-ALMWS/README.md

 Add a Solution Checker step to the Export Pipeline and use the exported unmanaged solution to check for issues.

 The complete pipelines can be found in the `Pipelines/Solution-Checker` folder.

+### Lab 5: Mapping
+Change both the Eport and Build pipeline to use a mapping file.

+Create a mapping file and add it to the unpack and pack steps.

+The complete pipelines can be found in the `Pipelines/Mapp` folder.

+### Lab 6: Move Data
+Change the Release pipeline to import data.

+Add a "import data" step at the end of the Relase pipeline.
+You could also add an export step in the build pipeline.

+The complete pipeline can be found in the `Pipelines/Data` folder